Chapter 2: Structure

 Interrupt politely:

 • "Thanks John.
-To keep us on time, let's take details offline."
+To stay on time, take the details offline."

-• "I'm hearing a blocker.
+• "I am hearing a blocker.
 Who can help John after standup?"

 Keeping Energy